ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ### User Management

-Users with Admin and Owner role access have the ability to manage existing users and add new ones to their Client Center.
+This page is for managing the customer's existing users by determining the level of access they have to the Client Center.

-This is achieved through the **User Management** page.
+It further allows the removal of existing users and addition of new ones.

 ![picture](pictures/user_management.png)